Ereiarrus/ComplementsBotPy/README.md

 - !enablecustomcomplements - I will complement people using your complements; this is the default
 - !disabledefaultcomplements - I will not complement people using the default complements
 - !enabledefaultcomplements - I will complement people using the default; this is the default
+- !listcomplements - lists all complements which have been added; this might get the bot timed out/banned from your channel, especially if you have a lot of custom complements.
+Consider VIPing it if you plan on using it!

 - !ignorebots - ignores users whose name ends in 'bot' for random complement (they can still be manually complemented using the !complement command if command complements are enabled (!enablecmdcomplement)); this is the case by default